 Several people can witness the same event but give different accounts.
-Our senses don’t record what happens, they just provide input into the process of perception which happens in the mind.
+Our senses don’t record what happens; they provide input into the process of perception which takes place in the mind.
 It’s the reason witness statements are often found to be inaccurate.
 What does this tell us about our perception of reality?
 What is your experience?

 Before we get to dreams, we need to see if we can define non-ordinary and ordinary reality.

 The cultural narrative wants us to believe that ordinary is “what is obvious” to the senses, but is this a good way to define ordinary or normal reality?
 No. We don’t think so, either.
 We already discussed how our senses yield different results for the same experience.

 Guess what?
 The dominant cultural narrative gets to make the rules.
 Ordinary reality is whatever the narrative tells us is acceptable and normal, and everything outside the range of what is considered normal is an extraordinary or non-ordinary experience.
 Whoever controls the cultural narrative gets to decide what is normal.
 (1) Is that an accurate representation of reality?
 No, it is not.
 However, most people don’t question it.
 Does it do any good to question it?
 Yes!

 Do We Need Proof of Non-Ordinary Reality?